keerthivempat/C-shell/README.md

 proclore [pid]
 Examples:

-proclore → Show current process info
+proclore → Show info about the current process

-proclore 1234 → Show info for process with PID 1234
+proclore 1234 → Show info about process with PID 1234

 🔹 seek
 Search for files or directories.